Dispute over the Status and Use of the Waters of the Silala: Proceedings before the International Court of Justice

-Court ruling and reactions
+Judgement and reactions

-On December 1, 2022, the ICJ delivered its judgment in the case.
-It found that the 'parties agree with respect to the legal status of the Silala River', and therefore the Court was not called upon to give a decision.
-The court also established that any improvement in the flow of the river did no had repercutions in customary international law.
+On 1 December 2022, the ICJ delivered its judgement.
+It found that the parties agreed on the legal status of the Silala River as an international watercourse, and therefore the Court was not called upon to issue a ruling on that point.
+The Court also established that any artificial improvement to the river's flow did not give rise to consequences under customary international law.
+The ruling further recognized Bolivia's right to carry out certain unilateral measures within its own territory, such as dismantling the channels, while rejecting Chile's claim that Bolivia had failed to meet its obligations under international law.

-Various sources, like El País, described the ruling as favourable to Chile as the court acknowledged the international character of Silala River which was the prime Chilean objective.
-The Chilean ministry of foreign affairs said it "appreciated" the court ruling and the president of Chile Gabriel Boric said that "Chile went for judicial certainty and obtained it".
+Various sources, including El País, described the ruling as favorable to Chile, as the Court acknowledged the international character of the Silala River, which had been Chile's primary objective.
+The Chilean Ministry of Foreign Affairs said it "appreciated" the ruling, and President Gabriel Boric stated that "Chile went for judicial certainty and obtained it".
+Bolivian newspapers, by contrast, reported the ruling as favorable to Bolivia, noting the Court's acknowledgment of certain Bolivian rights.

-The ruling did not said much on the specifics of the management of the water resources but it recognized Bolivia's right to carry out certain types of unilateral measures in its territory such as dismantling the channels.
-Bolivian newspapers found in general the ruling favourable to Bolivia taking note of the court's acknowledgment of certain Bolivian rights and its rejection of Chile's claim that Bolivia was not fullfilling its obligations under international law.

-According to lawyer Raquel Cárcar Izurriaga of the University of Navarra the ruling diminishes the potential for future conflicts over the river but does not remove them completely since rightfull Bolivian actions could upset Chile.
-The magnitude of any international conflicts arising from the Silala River is expected by Cárcar Izurriaga to remain limited given the very small amounts of water resources involved.
+According to lawyer Raquel Cárcar Izurriaga of the University of Navarra, the ruling diminishes the potential for future conflicts over the river but does not eliminate them entirely, since lawful Bolivian actions could nonetheless create friction with Chile.
+She assessed the magnitude of any future international disputes arising from the Silala as likely to remain limited, given the very small volume of water resources involved.